kt3k/now-deno-example/README.md

 Very simple BBS written in Deno, running in Zeit [Now][].

+# Architecture

+- Runs in Zeit [Now][], which means each endpoints run as AWS Lambda.
+- Written in [Deno][].
+- Stores the data in Postgres DB.
+- Single Page App, written in vanilla JS.

 # How to run this demo

 You need postgres DB instance to run this demo.
 You can get a free instance from generous database hosting services such as AWS RDS, ElephantSQL, etc.